Pumpkin Spice Maple Muffins

 - Preheat oven to 325 F.

-- Using a mixer (or spatula if you’re in college and don’t have one handy), blend the maple syrup, vegan butter, vanilla extract and eggs together in a large bowl.
-Beat in the pumpkin puree, mixing until everything is well combined.
+- Using a spatula, mix the maple syrup, vegan butter, vanilla extract and eggs together in a large bowl.
+Mix in the pumpkin puree, mixing until everything is well combined.

 - In a separate medium bowl, combine the dry ingredients.
 Add this mixture to the pumpkin slowly, in several additions, beating (or stirring) after each addition.
 The batter will be thick.